 Mixed-Use | Combined residential & commercial | Balance between uses, traffic flow |

-Factor | Residential Zones | commercial zones |
+Factor | Residential Zones | Commercial Zones |

 Property Use | Housing and parks | Retail and offices |

-Building Height | limited to low-rise | Frequently enough allows high-rise |
+Building Height | Limited to low-rise | Often allows high-rise |

 Traffic Impact | Minimal traffic | Higher congestion |

-Balancing Development Goals with Environmental considerations
+Balancing Development Goals with Zoning Regulations Environmental Considerations

 Development Priority | Environmental Balance |

-Urban Expansion | Zoning green spaces within city boundaries |
+Urban Expansion | Zoning regulations green spaces within city boundaries |

 Infrastructure Growth | Building with eco-friendly materials |